sagesteppe/BarnebyLives/README.md

 ## Rendering Labels

 You will need to print you labels for the sheets.
-We use a `purrr` `walk`  to create 4x4in individuals labels as pdf's using Rmarkdown.
+We use a `purrr` `walk` to create 4x4in individuals labels as pdf’s using Rmarkdown.
 Then we combine all of them using bash.
-A script is distributed with the package to accomplish this.
+A bash script, `render_labels.sh` is distributed with the package to accomplish this.

-a bash loop, such as this, works to combine the labels - 4 per page.

-    files=(raw/*)
-    for (( i=0; i<${#files[*]}; i+=4 ));
-    do
-      filename="${files[i]##*/}"
-        pdfjam "${files[@]:$i:4}" --nup 2x2 --landscape --outfile "processed/$filename" --noautoscale true
-    done

-obviously the pages of labels can then be combined, like this, to create a single print job.

-    files=(processed/*)
-    pdftk ${files[*]} output final/labels.pdf
+We can copy it to a location, from R, like this.

+    p2libs <- system.file(package = 'BarnebyLives')
+    folds <- file.path('rmarkdown', 'render_labels.sh')

+    file.copy(from = file.path(p2libs, folds),
+              to = '/media/steppe/hdd/Barneby_Lives-dev/manuscript/labels/raw')

+And once here, we can run it like this (from a shell!)

+    bash render_labels.sh collector='Dwight'

-We have this functionality contained within a bash script which is distributed with the package, ‘render_labels’.
-Which takes a single argument ‘collector’ e.g. ‘collector=Dwight’.
-We’ve had difficulty calling this script from it’s default install location :/, but it can easily be copied elsewhere and ran from that location.
-It’s easy to find this (and where the default herbarium label templates are, which you can totally modify :-)), in R using the following command.
-Obviously this file can then be copied to another location (from within R) and ran…
+Note that, we’ve had difficulty calling this script from it’s default install location :/, but it can easily be copied elsewhere and ran from that location.

-    p2script <- paste0(.libPaths()[
-      grepl(paste0(version$major, '.', sub('\\..*', "", version$minor)),
-            .libPaths())], '/render_labels.sh')
-    file.copy(p2script, destination)

-You can run the script like this…

-    bash path2file/render_labels.sh collector='Dwight'

 reminder, you only need to chmod +x a file if you don’t call ‘bash’ at the start of an argument…